ramdarm/pic18f16q41-curiosity-lpc-demo-code/README.md

 ## INPUTS AND DISPLAY
 • Push Button Switch – Only one on-board push button switch S1 is utilized.
 S1 is connected to the PIC MCU’s RC4 pin and is used to switch to the next lab. <br />
-• Potentiometer – A 10kΩ potentiometer connected to the RC0 pin is used in labs requiring analog inputs. <br />
+• Potentiometer – A 10 kΩ potentiometer connected to the RC0 pin is used in labs requiring analog inputs. <br />
 • LEDs - The Curiosity LPC Development Board has four LEDs (D4 through D7) that are connected to I/O ports RA5, RA1, RA2 and RC5, respectively.
 These LEDs are used to display the output of the different labs. <br/>

 ### <u>Lab 1: Hello World</u>